Trade Mark vs Business Name: What's the Difference?

 Do You Need Both?

-- You're investing in marketing, packaging, or signage
+- investing in packaging, signage or a website

 Related paths